egel-lang/egel/README.md

 Installation
 ------------

-This interpreter is being developed on Linux and uses libicu for Unicode support and fmt for formatting.
+This interpreter is being developed on Linux/MacOS and uses libicu for Unicode support and fmt for formatting.
-You need to have GCC/g++, the GNU compiler chain, and the development files for libicu and fmt installed.
+You need to have the GNU or LLVM compiler chain, the development files for libicu and fmt, and cmake installed.
 Most Linux package managers will provide that for you.

 This interpreter is made with `cmake` in the standard manner.
 Run